Morton Halperin: Obama administration

 President Obama nominated Halperin to serve on the board of the Millennium Challenge Corporation in 2012 and again in 2015, and he was twice confirmed by the U.S. Senate.
 He served as director until March 9, 2018.

 Publications

-Halperin is a prolific author and co-author of 25 books, including Bureaucratic Politics and Foreign Policy.
-The first edition of Bureaucratic Politics and Foreign Policy is one of the most successful Brookings titles of all time.
-He also authored Strategy and Arms Control (with Thomas C. Schelling); Limited War in the Nuclear Age; and Contemporary Military Strategy.
+Halperin is the author and co-author of 25 books, including Bureaucratic Politics and Foreign Policy.
+The first edition of Bureaucratic Politics and Foreign Policy.
+He also wrote Strategy and Arms Control (with Thomas C. Schelling); Limited War in the Nuclear Age; and Contemporary Military Strategy.